learn-co-students/nyc-mhtn-ds-031119-lectures/README.md

 git fetch upstream
 ```

-Check the master branch is selected
+Check that the master branch is selected
 ```
 git branch
 ```

-Merge the new changes from the upstream learn-co lecture notes repo
+Merge the new changes from the upstream learn-co lecture notes repo, with a commit message
 ```
-git merge upstream/master
+git merge upstream/master -m 'what you updated'
 ```

 Push the changes to the forked lecture repo